EnFlexIT/EnergyAgents/README.md

 * **Understanding the example project:** [This Wiki article](https://github.com/EnFlexIT/EnergyAgentExample/wiki/2.-Understand-the-Example) describes the intention and the background of the provided agent-based execution environment for simulaton and on-site usage.
 Further, it explains the core structure of an Energy Agent and the types of simulation sequences that can be used with the example.

-* **Feature List:** The list contains loosely coupled (but not unstructured) aspects about Energy Agents, the Energy Option Model and Agent.Workbench.
+* **Feature List:** The list contains loosely coupled (but not unstructured) aspects about *Energy Agents*, the *Energy Option Model* and *Agent.Workbench*.
 It is also used as link destination for other articles.
 Nevertheless, a [look at the collection](https://github.com/EnFlexIT/EnergyAgentExample/wiki/3.-Feature-List) is worthwhile.

-* **Expandability:**
+* **Agent.Workbench Expandability:** Agent.Workbench, the HyGrid feature and Energy Agents represent  a base tool or toolchain that enables you to build whatever application you like.
+For this, you might be interessted in how you can add further OSGI-features to the AWB framework, add new tabs to the project window, add new menus or toolbar items or how you can individually control the start of your agents.

 # Develop your own Energy Agents
+* **Setting up your development environment:** To develop your own Energy Agents and extend the AWB example project, requires to install the above described example project and the *Eclipse IDE for Java EE Developers*.
+[A more detailed description can be found here.](https://enflexit.gitbook.io/agent-workbench/getting-started)